Become a Lifeguard and Swim Instructor

 Getting certified is the first step towards working as an aquatics leader.
 After you have finished your courses, you will be a certified National Lifeguard and/or a Swim Instructor and eligible to apply to work at the YMCA (and many other organizations that recognize our Lifesaving Society credentials).
 Throughout the aquatic leadership courses, you will receive the knowledge you need to guard or teach effectively and you will also have opportunities to increase your leadership, teamwork, and problem-solving skills.

-New Summer 2023 The YMCA Lifeguard Leadership Academy opening in Centre Branch YMCA.
+The YMCA Lifeguard Leadership Academy has opened in Centre Branch YMCA.
 This training academy is to grow our new leaders with independence and opportunities to use their skills.
 We have dedicated classrooms and pool set ups to help our candidates and leaders have an exceptional experience geared for them and their success.

 Register Today!